 A generator can be resumed repeatedly to produce all its results by using the every-do control structure.
-An example is every i := find("or", sentence) do write(i)

-which writes all the positions at which "or" occurs in sentence.
+An example is which writes all the positions at which "or" occurs in sentence.
 For the example above, these are 3, 23, and 33.